WebAssembly/wasm-c-api/README.md

 ### Design Goals

-* Provide a "black box" API for embedding a Wasm engine in other applications.
+* Provide a "black box" API for embedding a Wasm engine in other C/C++ applications.

   * Be completely agnostic to VM specifics.

-  * "White box" interoperability with environment (such as combined GC) is not a current goal (and *much* more difficult to achieve).
+  * Non-goal: "white box" interoperability with embedder (such as combined GC instead of mere finalisation) -- *much* more difficult to achieve.

-* Allow creation of bindings for other languages through their foreign function interfaces.
+* Allow creation of bindings for other languages through typical C foreign function interfaces.

-  * Support a pure C API.
+  * Support a plain C API.

-  * Mostly manual memory management.
+  * Stick to mostly manual memory management of interface objects.

-* Avoid language features raising barriers to use.
+* Avoid language features that raise barrier to use.

-  * No exceptions or post-C++11 features in C++ API.
+  * E.g., no exceptions or post-C++11 features in C++ API.

-  * No passing of structs by-value or post-C99 features in C API.
+  * E.g., no passing of structs by-value or post-C99 features in C API.

 * Achieve link-time compatibility between different implementations.

-  * All classes can be instantiated through factory methods only and have completely abstract implementations.
+  * All implementation-dependent API classes are abstract and can be instantiated through factory methods only.

 ### Interfaces